Work-related injuries and illnesses are never fun.

 (269) 387-3620 (Human Resources).

-- Notify your supervisor immediately and seek medical assistance: if it is Monday-Friday, from the hours of 8AM-5PM, report to Sindecuse Health Center (269) 387-3287.
-Be sure to tell them your visit is work related.
+- Notify your supervisor immediately and seek medical assistance: if it is Monday-Friday, from the hours of 8AM-5PM, call Sindecuse Health Center (269) 387-3287.
+Be sure to tell them your visit is work-related.
 If time permits, complete a WC210 form and bring it with you.
 If you are having a medical emergency call 911 or proceed to the emergency room.

 An Emergency can not and should not wait!
 Some examples are: you have a severe head injury, you have difficulty breathing, you are experiencing intense localized pain, something is outside that should be inside, or someone with First Aid/CPR training is encouraging you to go.
 If you can wait to go to Sindecuse, please try to do so.

-- Whether or not you receive medical care, you and your Supervisor must complete the Accident/Injury form.
-Submit the form, and any other paperwork received during your doctor's appointment(s) to Environmental Health and Safety, Mail Stop 5485.
+- Whether or not you receive medical care, you and your Supervisor must complete the Accident/Injury (WC311) Form.
+Submit this form, and any other paperwork received during your doctor's appointment(s) to your supervisor.
+Your supervisor must forward all your paperwork to EHS (mail stop 5485).

 - If the doctor has decided that they need to restrict your activity, be sure to abide by those restrictions when you are at home as well as at work.
 If your department can not accommodate your restrictions, then you may be taken off work.

 - If you require medical care outside of Sindecuse or are taken off work, your information is submitted to our worker's comp carrier, CompOne.
 A representative from CompOne may call you to verify your information, get information about the incident, and make sure your case is running smoothly.

 - Be sure to attend all of your doctors', physical therapy, and testing appointments, and participate in your treatment plan.

-- Keep your Supervisor, EHS, your HR Rep and CompOne in the loop with how your are doing.
+- Keep your Supervisor, EHS, your HR Rep and CompOne in the loop with how you are doing.

 You are responsible for paying your insurance premiums if you are off work.
 Worker’s Comp does not pay that for you.